Ben Simms

 Timelines

-Timelines is a web prototype I built with React, allowing users to capture and visually display moments of their lives in a timeline.
+Timelines is a React-based web prototype that allows users to capture and visualise moments from their lives in a timeline format.

 More2020 May